Choice-free duality for orthocomplemented lattices by means of spectral spaces: Representation of ortholattices via spectral spaces

-To see that Proposition \ref{choice}.\ref{choice2} implies \ref{choice}.\ref{choice1}, assume that $\xpm_L$ is compact for all Boolean algebras $L$.
-To show PIT, it suffices \cite{howard} to prove: (1) the existence of a choice function for an arbitrary family of nonempty \emph{finite} sets, and (2) the Weak Rado Selection Lemma (whose statement can be found below).
+To see that Condition~\ref{choice}.\ref{choice2} implies Condition~\ref{choice}.\ref{choice1}, assume that $\xpm_L$ is compact for all Boolean algebras $L$.
+To show PIT, it suffices \cite[Theorem 1]{howard} to prove: (1) the existence of a choice function for an arbitrary family of nonempty \emph{finite} sets, and (2) the Weak Rado Selection Lemma (whose statement can be found below).

 For the proof of the first statement, let $\mathcal S := (S_i)_{i \in I}$ be a family of nonempty finite sets.
 Let $L$ be the Boolean algebra presented by

 Consider $\xpm_L$.
 For $I' \subseteqfin I$, let $F_{I'} = \{ u \in \xpm_L \mid \zenbu{i \in I'} \aru{a \in S_i} a \in u\}$.
 It can be shown that $\mathcal F := (F_{I'})_{I' \in \powerfin(I)}$ is a filter basis of $\xpm_L$.
 Since $\xpm_L$ is compact, $\mathcal F$ has a cluster point $u^+$.
 We show that $f := \{(i, a) \mid i \in I, a \in S_i, a \in u^+\}$ is a choice function for $\mathcal S$.
 Since $u^+$ is a proper filter of $L$, at most one $a \in S_i$ can belong to $u^+$ by the construction of $L$.
 This shows that $f$ is a function.
 We now show that $\dom f = I$.
 Let $i \in I$ be arbitrary.
 Suppose by way of contradiction that $S_i \cap u^+ = \0$.
 Then $\complement \widehat a$ is a neighborhood of $u^+$ for $a \in S_i$, and so is $U := \bigcap_{a \in S_i} \complement \widehat a$, which is open as $S_i$ is finite.
 Since $u^+$ is a cluster point, $U \cap F_{\{i\}}$ is nonempty, i.e., $\zenbu{a \in S_i} \aru{ u \in F_{\{i\}}} a \not \in u$, contradicting the definition of $F_{\{i\}}$.